icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 > ###"The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."

-##"A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing"
+#"A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing"
 [^1]

+##Summary
+The multicylinder is the "standard against which other instruments are calibrated"

+##Key points
+1. Nine instruments, including the fixed cylinder and rotating mulitcylinder, are qualitatively assessed.
+2. "The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."
+3. The effect of mass measurements errors on multicylinder results were assessed.
+4. "A reliable method for the measurement of drop-size distribution should be developed"

 ##Abstract